ShRoO0oM/handsomeIOS/README.md

 				</DL><p>
 				<DT><H3 FOLDED>Swift Frameworks Definitions</H3>
 				<DL><p>
+					<DT><A HREF="https://medium.com/flawless-app-stories/getting-started-with-reusable-frameworks-for-ios-development-f00d74827d11?source=bookmarks---------99----------------">Getting Started with Reusable Frameworks for iOS Development</A>
+					<DT><A HREF="https://medium.com/rahulkatariya/framework-oriented-programming-in-swift-4d92db85ff1c?source=bookmarks---------23----------------">Framework Oriented Programming in SwiftI was inspired by a talk by Justin Spahr-Summers at #Pragma Conference 2015 where he imparts knowledge and motivation for designing usable...</A>
 					<DT><A HREF="https://theswiftdev.com/2018/01/25/deep-dive-into-swift-frameworks/">Deep dive into Swift frameworks - The.Swift.Dev.</A>
 					<DT><A HREF="https://www.ca.com/en/blog-developers/dynamic-versus-static-framework-in-ios.html">Dynamic Versus Static Framework in iOS - CA for Developers</A>
 					<DT><A HREF="http://www.vadimbulavin.com/static-dynamic-frameworks-and-libraries/">Static and Dynamic Libraries and Frameworks in iOS</A>